-For occassional PAPA Party World Tour events coming to Tel Aviv, see their website link.
+For the occasional PAPA Party World Tour events come to Tel Aviv, see their website link.

 Paradise Sauna (Allenby 75), daily steam and dry saunas, Jacuzzi, bar; Wednesdays mixed night for bisexual men/women, other nights gay-only.gay.
 No-towel nights, Friday dancers and DJs.

 Sauna Tel Aviv (Carlebach 14), new facility, Jacuzzi, steam and dry saunas, relax lounge, play areas, sling, dark room, DJs, full bar, smoking area.